How To Remove Water From Diesel Fuel

 Water in your diesel fuel tank could be a real issue (over time).
 It leads to microbial growth, which rots the metal away and could clog or damage injectors.
 Over time, it could even lead to a leak.

-Thankfully, the amount of water in your diesel is almost always negligible.
-As well as having contaminated fuel, your car would need to sit stationary for a long time before any damage starts being done.
+Thankfully, the amount of water in your diesel is almost always insignificant.
+As well as having contaminated fuel, your car would need to sit motionless for a long time before any damage starts being done.

 Although water in diesel sounds terrible, and scientists have spent years trying to prevent it, it might not be.